 Saint-Eustache Church, one of the most iconic churches in Paris, was modeled after Notre Dame, with its distinctive flying buttresses and richly decorated interior.
 Although Saint-Eustache is Gothic in its architectural style, it boasts a wealth of Renaissance artwork, including ornate carvings and fine paintings.

 Many famous historical figures are associated with Saint-Eustache, such as Cardinal Richelieu and Marquise de Pompadour, the official mistress of Louis XV.
-Some even received their baptism here at Saint-Eustache – truly a must-see for any visitor to Paris.
+Some even received their baptism here—truly a must-see for any visitor to Paris.

 Saint-Germain-des-Prés

 Saint-Germain-des-Prés has a long and varied history, having been through numerous rebuilds and renovations over the centuries.
-It started out as an early Christian holy site in the 5th century, but it was very quickly destroyed by Viking raiders around 860 AD.
+It started as an early Christian holy site in the 5th century but was quickly destroyed by Viking raiders around 860 AD.

-After that, Saint-Germain-des-Prés became home to Benedictine monks for several hundred years until The French Revolution (1789), when it was again destroyed by the flames of war.
+After that, Saint-Germain-des-Prés became home to Benedictine monks for several hundred years until The French Revolution (1789), when the flames of war again destroyed it.
 It was not until the 11th or 12th century that Saint-Germain’s Abbey began its current incarnation, reflecting the architectural styles of the Romanesque and Gothic periods.

 Even today, Saint-Germain-des-Présstands as a proud monument to its storied past, serving as an important destination for travelers from all over the world.
-With so much change and beauty over time, Saint-Germain-des-Prés embodies a deep sense of history– capturing both the resilience and spirit of its people.
+With so much change and beauty over time, Saint-Germain-des-Prés embodies a deep sense of history, capturing its people’s resilience and spirit.

-Though no one can know what the future holds for this historic site, it continues to endure with enduring vitality.
-And we are sure to continue to be mesmerized by Saint-Germain’s glowing spires for generations yet to come.
+Though no one knows what the future holds for this historic site, it continues to endure with enduring vitality.
+And we will continue mesmerizing by Saint-Germain’s glowing spires for future generations.

 Saint Etienne du Mont

-Saint Etienne du Mont is a historic church located in the heart of Paris.
-Founded in 1220, this beautiful structure has stood the test of time and has been witness to countless important historical events throughout the centuries.
+Saint Etienne du Mont is a historic church in the heart of Paris.
+Founded in 1220, this beautiful structure has stood the test of time and has witnessed countless important historical events throughout the centuries.
 Its façade is a perfect example of Renaissance architecture, with a steeple dating back to the 15th century.

-But what really makes Saint Etienne du Mont stand out among other churches is its unique gothic interior design.
+But Saint Etienne du Mont stands out among other churches because of its unique gothic interior design.
 With two spiral staircases on each side of the nave, Saint Etienne du Mont offers visitors an unforgettable experience both inside and out.

-And if that’s not enough, Saint Etienne du Mont is also just a few steps away from another iconic landmark: the Pantheon, originally built as a church itself.
-Whether you’re a history buff or simply looking to explore your cultural heritage while traveling through France, Saint Etienne du Mont shouldn’t be missed.
+And if that’s not enough, Saint Etienne du Mont is just a few steps away from another iconic landmark: the Pantheon, originally built as a church.
+Whether you’re a history buff or looking to explore your cultural heritage while traveling through France, Saint Etienne du Mont shouldn’t be missed.

 Sainte Clotilde-and-Saint-Valère

-Sainte Clotilde-and-Saint-Valère, located between Invalides and Musée d’Orsay in Paris, is a beautiful neo-gothic church that was built in the mid-19th century.
-With its iconic twin spires reaching nearly 70 meters tall, this striking structure is a must-see for any traveler visiting the city.
+Sainte Clotilde-and-Saint-Valère, located between Invalides and Musée d’Orsay in Paris, is a beautiful neo-gothic church built in the mid-19th century.
+With its iconic twin spires reaching nearly 70 meters tall, this striking structure is a must-see for any city traveler.

 Inside, you’ll find an impressive altar created by the artist Goudji, as well as stunning stained glass windows by the leading artists of their time.
 Whether you’re interested in history or architecture, Sainte Clotilde-and-Saint-Valère offers something for everyone.